osburn-sharp/jeckyl/README.md

     end

-This shows how multiple tests can be anded together.
+This shows how multiple tests can be and'd together.

     def configure_log_length(int)
       default 1 #Mbyte